quixio/quix-docs/docs/apis/streaming-reader-api/subscriptions.md

 Add a listener to `EventDataReceived` event to receive data from a `SubscribeToEvent` subscription.

-One event is generated each time a EventData package is received in the Topic and the data contains the Event the user has subscribed for.
+One event is generated each time a EventData package is received in the topic and the data contains the event the user has subscribed for.

 A more complete example is shown here: